My sincere condolences to his family.

 This failed interview shot 3 years ago at the Chateau Marmont is funny and poignant…

-Interview by Kahlil Joseph.
+Directed by Kahlil Joseph.
 Photographed by Matt Lloyd.

 Moving Image Source’s interview with Harris as part of That 70s Look